dtasada/GnomeMansLand/markdown/tutorial.md

 // block expression
 const blockValue = b: {
-    // in zig, you can label blocks to make them behave as expression.
+    // in zig, you can label blocks to make them behave as expressions.
     // the label `b` is arbitrary but `b` or `blk` are conventional.

     // do any arbitrary processing
+    const my_result = ...;

     // now i can `break` using the label name, along with a value, and the block `b` will evaluate to whatever value was broken with. break :b my_result; // basically returns the block with `my_result`